bsheely/Rocket-Communications/README.md

             Display each Alert time (errorTime).
             Allow sorting on the category.

- Tools/technologies used: Vaadin, Java, Spring Boot, Maven, MongoDB, Atlas, AWS Beanstalk
+ Tools/technologies used: Vaadin, Java, Spring Boot, Maven, MongoDB, Atlas, Tomcat

 <a href="https://www.bsheely.us/grm-dashboard/" target="_blank">Link to website</a>